dbpedia/dbpedia-lookup/README.md

 ## Configurations

-There are two configuration types for lookup: The server configuration and the indexing request configuration.
-Both configurations use the YAML syntax.
-You can find the documentation for each configuration type in the following documents:

-This software is split up into two modules:
+There are two types of configuration files for lookup, each with their own documentation:

 * **Indexing Configuration:** [here](./doc/indexing.md).
 * **Server Configuration:** [here](./doc/server.md)